Technology

 Azure AKS provides a streamlined Kubernetes control plane with strong identity integration, hybrid reach through Azure Stack HCI, and consistent governance via Azure Arc.
 It works for organisations already invested in Microsoft ecosystems and compliance needs.

-Its shortcomings include regional reliability concerns, complex networking, and rising costs as clusters scale.
+Its shortcomings include regional reliability concerns, complex networking, platform lock-in, and rising costs as clusters scale.

 Source: G2